mingchen62/ercot-dam-notif/README.md

 ## Package and deploy

-Package lambda and lambda layer and upload to a S3 bucket.
+### Package lambda and lambda layer
+Use the following script to package and upload to a S3 bucket.
 It will output S3 version of artifacts once those artifacts are uploaded.

 $ ./package_deploy.sh

-    deploy cloud formation stack.
+### deploy cloud formation stack.

-You can deploy vis cloud formation console or use the follwoing command:
+You can deploy via cloud formation console or use the following command:

 $ aws cloudformation deploy --template ./ercot-dam-notif-lambda.cfn.yml --stack-name ercot-dam-notif-stack --parameter-overrides \
 SharedBucketName=< s3 artifact bucket> \
-ErcotDAMNotifLambdaArtifactS3Version=<> \
+ErcotDAMNotifLambdaArtifactS3Version=<ErcotDAMNotifLambdaArtifactS3Version> \
-ErcotDAMNotifLambdaLayerArtifactS3Version=<>
+ErcotDAMNotifLambdaLayerArtifactS3Version=<ErcotDAMNotifLambdaLayerArtifactS3Version>

+Please use the actual s3 object versions from previous step.